pivotal-sadubois/newsletter/catalog/docs/deploy_local.md

 In order to further develop this application the following tools needs to be setup:
 - Java Development Kit (https://bell-sw.com/)
 - Visual Studio Code or IntelliJ IDEA as Integrated Development Environment (IDE)
-- Tanzu Developer Tools plugin for mentioned IDE
+- Tanzu Developer Tools plugin for above mentioned IDE
-- Docker Desktop to execute integration tests or run the application locally
+- Docker Desktop to execute integration tests or to run the application locally

 # Local
 ## Build